rongyj/derivhack2019/examples/hellocdm/README.md

       },
       "argument": {
         "event": damlDict,
-        "owner": signatoryName
+        "owner": singatoryParty,
+        "obs": singatoryParty
       }
     }
 ```

 Notable is the `tokenHeader`, which must be passed to authenticate with the HTTP adapter.
-It is a digest of `argument.owner` and the ledger id (`hellocdm`), generated on https://JWT.io following [these instructions](https://docs.daml.com/json-api/index.html#example-session).
+It is a digest of `argument.owner` and the ledger ID (`hellocdm` for local dev).
+The token for your local development environment is generated on https://JWT.io following [these instructions](https://docs.daml.com/json-api/index.html#example-session).
 Without this field, the HTTP adapter will reject the request.
+In DABL you will be able to download the JWT token as well as the ledger ID from the ledger settings page.

 There is also a `meta.ledgerEffectiveTime` member which is not required for the local sandbox, but is mandatory for DABL, which doesn't expose a concept of ledger time.
 This is used in conjunction with the `--static-time` switch we used to start the ledger in the first section.